 Low cost carriers have also begun flying to the island. easyJet has flights from Gatwick and Glasgow and Ryanair operates from Liverpool.

 Stansted and Leeds Bradford.
-Monarch flies from Gatwick and Jet2 flies from Manchester, East Midlands and Leeds.
+Jet2 flies from Manchester, East Midlands and Leeds.

 Outside of the summer season, the only way to reach the islands is on connecting flights via Athens.
 Aegean operates year round from Heathrow and Manchester.

 Travelling between the centrally located airport and the island's main destinations is hassle-free and inexpensive...